maliMirkec/personal-website/site/articles/in-search-of-a-css-developer-job.md

 ## Conclusion

 After spending the whole day trying to find a CSS developer job, I wonder if there is one.
 It might be that my searching skills are not good enough or that I was looking at the wrong places.
 On the other hand, it might be that these jobs are not something to be advertised.
 I don't know, but it made me quite frustrated.

+Recently I wrote [about roles in the front-end development department](/articles/about-roles-in-the-front-end-development-department/), which might be a good read for all employers.
+I urge everyone to list only the absolute most necessary skills for the job.

 Generally, one could easily get lost in a sea of job posting sites and job postings.
 That is why I decided to write this post.
 The main goal of this article is to find me a perfect employer.
 So, feel free to contact me.